philipturner/swift-colab/Documentation/SyntaxColoring.md

 # Syntax Coloring

 Swift-Colab works with any Jupyter notebook, but Swift ones are better.
-All code samples in docs aim to use Swift syntax coloring, even if in another language
+All code samples in docs aim to use Swift syntax coloring, even if in another language, because it mirrors what you will see in the notebook.

 ## Swift